 One in eight couples experience infertility.
-You probably know one.
+You probably know someone dealing with this issue.
 They might even be on your holiday list.
-And though you're trying to be empathetic and encouraging, it's important to be careful about the message your gift might send to a couple struggling with infertility.
+And though you’re trying to be empathetic and encouraging, it’s important to be careful about the message your gift might send to a friend or loved one struggling with infertility.
 Too often, well-meaning gifts end up causing pain and frustration for the gift-receiver.

 With anyone going through a life crisis, as infertility truly is, it’s a tough balance to show you care when you don’t completely understand the experience they’re going through.
 Yet, it’s so thoughtful for someone to want to give a meaningful gift of support.
-In that spirit, here are some holiday gifts you should avoid giving someone going through infertility, as well as tips for what you should give.
+In that spirit, here are some gifts you should avoid giving someone going through infertility (during the holiday season or as just-because gifts), as well as tips for what you should give.

 You’ve probably given your friend pep talks during the struggle they’re going through.
 The holidays are not a great time to further that pep talk with an “infertility support” or “hope” related presents.
 Although well-intentioned, items like hope stones or a piece of jewelry that says ‘believe’ are not the way to go.
 Someone struggling with infertility knows that they need a lot more than just hope to achieve their goals.
 This type of gift can be interpreted as downplaying the seriousness of their medical condition.

 The possible exception to this is if they know you’ve been through the same struggle.
 Otherwise, they don’t want this type of gift from someone who doesn’t completely understand what they’re going through.
 The gift may just become a reminder of gap between the two of you.